IASB Session: Research Opportunities in Areas of Standards-Setting

-On Saturday, June 12, 2021, we will be honoured to host a panel of Editors in Chief of Canadian and international accounting journals.
-In this event, you can hear about the challenges and opportunities in academic accounting publishing, from these outstanding Editors:
+At the panel of Editors in Chief of Canadian and international accounting journals, you can hear about the challenges and opportunities in academic accounting publishing, from these outstanding Editors:

 Accounting, Organizations and Society